gabrielcessil/RigidBodyControl_SimuAnimator/README.md

 This repository provides a Python-based tool for simulating and **visualizing the dynamic motion of rigid body mechanisms under a specified control law**.
 The framework numerically solves the nonlinear dynamics of a mechanism based on the Lagrangian formulation and produces an **interactive HTML animation file** that illustrates both the physical motion (in 3D space) and the evolution of state variables over time.

 This tool is designed for academic and educational purposes in the fields of **dynamics, control systems, robotics, and mechanical systems modeling**.
+The main idea is to provide a framework of comprehension about control laws and robotic dynamic equations.

+Our tool is validates here integrating the dynamic equation of Rotary Pendulum.
 A complete implementation of the **Furuta Pendulum** (rotational inverted pendulum) is included, using the rigorous dynamic model derived in:
 > B. S. Cazzolato and Z. Prime, "On the Dynamics of the Furuta Pendulum," *Journal of Control Science and Engineering*, vol. 2011, Article ID 528341. [https://doi.org/10.1155/2011/528341](https://doi.org/10.1155/2011/528341)

 ---